 In many cases, the 1099C form will be issued to report this forgiven debt to the IRS as income.
 As a result, the homeowner may be required to pay unpaid property taxes on the amount of debt forgiven.
 While this added tax liability can be significant, it is important to note that not all deeds in lieu of foreclosures will result in the lender issuing a 1099C.
 If you are considering a deed in lieu of foreclosure, we recommend you speak with a Tampa foreclosure defense attorney to see if you may be exposed to this additional tax liability.

-Consult With Tampa Foreclosure Attorneys About a Deed in Lieu of Foreclosure
+Consult with a Foreclosure Defense Attorneys of Florida Law Advisers, P.A. about a Deed in Lieu of Foreclosure

 At Florida law Advisers, P.A., we help our clients navigate the foreclosure process and make the best decisions for their families living in the State of Florida or other states or outside the country.
 Our foreclosure attorneys have years of experience in Foreclosure Law, helping homeowners in all types of foreclosure defense and deed in lieu of foreclosure matters.
 We will explain all the legal options and applicable foreclosure actions and alternatives to foreclosure available so that you can make an informed decision and avoid unwanted surprises with mortgages and credit reports later on.

 Whether you want to keep your home and prevent foreclosure, or walk away from the property without being responsible for any of the debt, Florida Law Advisers, P.A. can help.